 The Attitudes and Awareness Parliamentary Monitor tracks the attitudes and opinions of MPs and Peers on public bodies, government agencies and other related organisations.
 If you work for one of these, a sound knowledge of your success in Parliament and the opinions of decision-makers is crucial, whether you're working on current issues or long term planning.
 You can find out more by clicking here.

-For the Charity Media Monitor, we speak to journalists from all across the media, including newspapers, TV, radio and the internet.
+For the Journalists' Attitudes and Awareness Monitor, we speak to journalists from all across the media, including newspapers, TV, radio and the internet.
 We find out which charity's campaigns they thought were effective, which impressed them and why.
 We can also provide verbatim comments and detailed awareness levels.
 The importance of journalists and regular press coverage is one constant in an evolving media environment, so if you want to find out how you're doing and how you can improve, read on.

 The Primary Healthcare Monitor is an effective way to find out exactly what GPs and nurses think of your charity.
 People will always need help and support from both healthcare workers and charities, so it's vitally important you work well together.
 We can help you find out whether your campaigns are being noticed, how effective your messages are and what they think of you through verbatim comments.
 If this is an area you work in, have a look at what we could do for you.